RoadieHQ/marketing-site/content/docs/integrations/pagerduty/index.md

 https://<tenant-name>.roadie.so/administration/pagerduty
 ```

 ℹ️ Roadie accepts the token from PagerDuty unmodified.

-The configuration steps for the PagerDuty plugin in self-hosted Backstage are more complex, and will not work in Roadie.
+##### OAuth application

+- Go to your tenant's `administration/pagerduty` page.
+- Select `oauth` as your Auth type.
+- Fill in your application's subdomain.
+- Fill in your application's region
+- Save
+- Apply & Restart

+After the restart provide the `PD_CLIENT_ID` and `PD_CLIENT_SECRET` secrets just under the save buttons.
+Once these are set you can go to the next step.

 #### 3. Add the PagerDuty annotation

 Backstage requires a PagerDuty annotation on every component which will display the PagerDuty plugin.
 The plugin supports two different annotation keys:

 1. `pagerduty.com/integration-key`
 2. `pagerduty.com/service-id`